DenisGas/jut.su_next-series/privacy_policy.md

 - **Video elements on pages:** The Extension identifies video elements on jut.su web pages to play them, skip the intro, and turn on the next episode.
 - **Local storage settings:** The Extension uses Chrome's local storage to save your preferences.
 - **Keystrokes:** The Extension tracks F key presses to enter fullscreen mode.
-- **Error reports:** The Extension may collect information about errors you encounter, including Extension version, browser used, and operating system.

 **3. Data Usage**